habedi/easy-letters/README.md

 Instead, an applicant could generate a draft letter that can be used as a starting point and customized as needed to make the final letter.

-The diagram below shows the high-level workflow of how Easy Letters can be used to generate draft application letters.
+The diagram below shows the workflow of the naive RAG pipeline that the current version of Easy Letters can be used to implement.

 ![Easy Letters Workflow](assets/workflow.svg)